awsdocs/aws-robomaker-developer-guide/doc_source/create-simulation-application-version.md

 # Creating a Simulation Application Version<a name="create-simulation-application-version"></a>

 When you create a simulation application version, you create an immutable snapshot of the $LATEST version\.
-It cannot be updated, so it will not change even if the $LATEST version is updated\.
+It cannot be updated\.
+It will not change even if the $LATEST version is updated\.

 **To create a simulation application version**
-Follow the steps under one of the following tabs:
+Follow the steps under one of the following tabs\.

 ------
 #### [ Using the console ]<a name="proc-create-simulation-application-version-con"></a>